Kilian-Schwarz/linux-security/README.md

 12. **Set a secure banner for Postfix**: Configures Postfix with a secure SMTP banner.
 13. **Enable auditing tools and services**: Installs and configures auditd, acct, and sysstat for system auditing.
 14. **Apply other security configurations**: Applies various additional security settings to harden the system.
-15. **Set GRUB bootloader password**: Configures a password for GRUB bootloader to enhance boot security. **Note: This feature is currently not functioning.**
+15. **Set GRUB bootloader password**: Configures a password for GRUB bootloader to enhance boot security.

 ## Prerequisites
 - This script must be run as root.